-Tips for Teaching Preschoolers in Your Children’s Ministry
+5 Age-Related Tips for Teaching Preschoolers

-The name of the game with preschoolers (and really, any age group) is flexibility.
-If you’ve ever taught this age group, you know that they ask some amazing questions!
-And they are capable of understanding far more than we often give them credit for.
+The name of the game with preschoolers (and, really, any age group) is flexibility.
+If you’ve ever taught younger children, you know they ask some amazing questions!
+And they’re capable of understanding far more than we often give them credit for.

-As I said, this age group can ask some amazing questions.
+As I said, preschoolers can ask some amazing questions.
 What’s your plan?
-Be ready to know how you want to respond to unexpected questions.
-A good template might be something like this:
+Be ready to know how you want to respond to unexpected questions from children.

 - Affirm the question positively.

-- Answer briefly if you can.
+- Answer briefly, if you can.

-- If it’s a significant question (i.e., regarding salvation), “flex” and take the class in that direction in order to share the truth with all of your kids.
+- If it’s a significant question (i.e., regarding salvation), “flex” and take the class in that direction in order to share the truth with all your kids.